-Data mining is extracting usable information from enormous amounts of data.
-Data mining is used in conversational AI to discover patterns and insights from conversational data that developers can utilize to enhance the system’s functionality.
-Although it has many traits in common with machine learning, data mining is a method for identifying unknown properties as opposed to machine learning, which focuses on generating predictions based on recent data.
+The third component, data mining, is used in conversation AI engines to discover patterns and insights from conversational data that developers can utilize to enhance the system’s functionality.
+It is a method for identifying unknown properties, as opposed to machine learning, which focuses on generating predictions based on recent data.

-Automatic speech recognition is a component of AI for voice-based conversations.
-ASR enables the system to understand human voice inputs, filter out the background noise, use speech-to-text to deduct the query, and simulate a human-like response.
-There are two types of ASR software – Directed dialogue and natural language conversations.
+ASR is the final component of AI for voice-based conversations.
+It enables conversation AI engines to understand human voice inputs, filter out background noise, use speech-to-text to deduce the query and simulate a human-like response.
+There are two types of ASR software – directed dialogue and natural language conversations.

 How does conversational AI work?

 Conversational AI is like having a smart computer that can talk to you and understand what you’re saying, just like a real person.